 In the idea to challenge my attraction for moderate, minimal and straightforward design, I questioned the place of ornament in the field of graphic communication, investigating my personal subjective aversion towards the decorative.

 Starting from my definition of functional ornament and accessory ornament, I decided to focus my reasoning on the main role and justifications of decorative.
 Eventually, I admitted that ornament could be a creative tool.
 In order to accept the new re-emergence of ornament, I tried to justify this idea throughout my analysis.
-In addition to these thinkings, I questioned the arrival of computation as an insidious agent, a tool enabling the ornament more easily.
+Besides these thinkings, I questioned the arrival of computation as insidious agent, a tool enabling ornaments more easily.